wismith/project-js-simon/README.md

 ## Iterations

-We are trying to implement the single player version of this game: <https://www.youtube.com/watch?v=1Yqj76Q4jJ4>

-The machine plays a sequence of colors/sounds and the player has to repeat them in the same order.
+With a real Simon game, the machine plays a sequence of colors/sounds and the player has to repeat them in the same order.
 The game continues until the player makes a mistake.
-Their score is the total number of turns it took.
+Their final score is the total number of turns it took.

 It'll be your job to break down the work into iterations and divide the learning.